kevbook/foundational-memory/research/v0-real-world-examples.md

 - **Graph**: Knows loves Thai + spicy, avoids cilantro, reducing sodium, wants more protein
 - **Vector**: Finds recipes matching available ingredients
-- **Manifold**: Taste profile favors bold, savory flavors; recent trend toward more vegetables
+- **Continuous Geometric Substrate/Manifold**: Taste profile favors bold, savory flavors; recent trend toward more vegetables

 > "How about a Thai basil chicken stir-fry?
 You have chicken and bell peppers, it's ready in 25 minutes, hits your spicy preference, and I'll use coconut aminos instead of soy sauce to keep sodium low.
 I've left out the cilantro.
 Want me to add extra vegetables since you've been enjoying those lately?"